In this Article...quick links

 But how do you calculate the ROI on training?

 As the benefits of workplace learning programmes are often seen over a long period of time and there are few hard metrics that it can be easily measured against, calculating ROI can be tricky.
 The value is not always tangible and there are many variables, which means there’s no specific formula that can help you accurately identify the value of your L&D initiatives.

 A good way around this is to measure the success against some key criteria.
-So in this article we share 5 effective ways to measure the value of learning and development programmes.
+So in this article, we share 5 effective ways to measure the value of workplace learning and development programmes.